jzuhusky/chadwick-dockerfile/README.md

 I've been using the [chadwick](https://github.com/chadwickbureau/chadwick) tool a lot recently for working with the retrosheet dataset.
 There exists a MacOS homebrew distribution of the tool, but I've always needed it to run on linux (really in a docker container).
 And AFAIK, that distro is like 0.7.... so this at least provides an avenue for compiling future distros.

+Also - Now chadwich on Linux!
+And able to run in Docker!
+Which opens a world of possibilities for me at least.

 # So here it is!

 This image will compile and make available the latest distro, i.e. 0.9.0 (see https://github.com/chadwickbureau/chadwick/releases).
 Another contributor should feel free to extend this dockerfile (perhaps using `ARG`(?) to pull any distro a user would want.